Welcome to the first part of our Chronology of Chesterfield’s History.

 LINKS TO OTHER CHRONOLOGY PAGES

-This page was last revised on 25 July 2023 when we added illustrations supplementing information on two of Chesterfield’s wayside chapels.
+This page was revised on 25 July 2023 when we added an illustration supplementing information on two of Chesterfield’s wayside chapels, but due to technical issues this was removed on 24 June 2024.